-These assignments are graded as pass/fail (based on completion and effort) and may include textbook activities, discussion posts, group activities, and peer editing.
+These assignments are graded as pass/fail (based on completion and effort) and may include in class assignments, discussion posts, group activities, and peer editing.
 You are expected to provide timely, thoughtful, meaningful contributions to our class conversations and participate in all work assigned by your instructor to receive credit.